Adresa: 2 Eftimie Murgu Square, 300041 Timișoara

 Members

-The disciplines of Drug Analysis, Environmental and Food Chemistry (Environmental Chemistry, Hygiene, and Nutrition), are included in the program of the Faculty of Pharmacy since its establishment at the University of Medicine and Pharmacy “Victor Babeş” Timişoara, in 1991.
+The disciplines of Drug Analysis, Environmental and Food Chemistry (Environmental Chemistry, Hygiene, Nutrition), are included in the program of the Faculty of Pharmacy since its establishment at the University of Medicine and Pharmacy “Victor Babeş” Timişoara, in 1991.
 Initially, the discipline of drug analysis was called Drug Control until 2006.
-Environmental and food chemistry, initially under the name Sanitary Chemistry, became, starting with the academic year 2019-2020, Environmental Chemistry, Hygiene, and nutrition factors.
+Environmental and food chemistry, initially under the name Sanitary Chemistry, became, starting with the academic year 2019-2020, Environmental Chemistry, Hygiene, Nutrition.

 Prof. Dr. Szabadai Zoltán ensured by his committed work the development of disciplines Drug analysis and Environmental chemistry, hygiene, and nutrition.
 He coordinated and built the course topics and laboratory training classes together with the team members; he also provided the laboratory-specific equipment for the excellent development of teaching and research and practical training of students of the Faculty of Pharmacy.
 This discipline comprises currently Professor Laura Sbârcea, Ph.D., Associate Professor Angela Caunii, Ph.D., Professor Lucreția Udrescu, Ph.D., and lecturer Camelia Oprean, Ph.D.
 From the academic year 2023-2024 the name of the discipline became Academic Department of Drug analysis and Environmental chemistry, hygiene, and nutrition.